0110101001110000/Arduino-simple-projects/README.md

 ## Code

-The code is written in "Arduino C", using the latest versions of Arduino IDE.
+The code is written in C++/"Arduino C", using the latest versions of Arduino IDE.

 ## Purpose

 The purpose of this repository is to:

-* Keep a record of my studies and progress in "Arduino C"
+* Keep a record of my studies and progress in C++
 * Share knowledge and experiences with other students and developers
-* Demonstrate skills and competencies in "Arduino C"
+* Demonstrate skills and competencies in C++

 ## License